 I was uneasy as I made my way to the bedroom's bathroom.
 It was white and simple, so unlike the bedroom.
 I placed my clothes on the counter and searched for a towel.
 I grabbed a soft yellow one and set it next to my clothes.
 I looked around cautiously and started undressing right after I turned the shower on.
 I got those chills once again.

 Stepping inside slowly, I felt the warm water kiss my body smoothly.
 I started to cleanse myself quickly, first smelling the soap and testing it on my finger.
 What if they put dye in it or something?
-Well, they didn't, so it was alright to use it.
+Well, they didn't, so it was all right to use it.
 I then grabbed the shampoo and did the same thing.
 Nothing.
 When I was rinsing my hair, it got really cold all of a sudden.
 The warm, comfortable water had betrayed me and turned icy.
 I shrieked quietly and covered my mouth, stepping out of the shower.
 I grabbed the towel and securely wrapped it around me.

 When I jumped out of the shower and turned it off, freezing to death, I turned around and saw a tall, transparent figure looming over me with a big grin.
 It was then that I could not stifle my scream.
-There was a ghost living in James' house!
+There was a ghost living in James's house!

 When I opened the door roughly, James and Sirius were laughing their arses off.
 They knew about this and didn't tell me.